jmagman/flutter-wiki/Contributor-access.md

 The actual process (as followed by Flutter repo admins) is as follows:

+1. Verify that they qualify under all the terms described above.
+Make sure they have a sponsor who isn't you.
 1. Verify the identity of the person making the request.
-1. Verify that they qualify under all the terms described above.
-If you know them, you can be their sponsor, otherwise, make sure they have one.
+Ask them to confirm, on Discord, that they have read the style guide, issue or tree hygiene wiki page, code of conduct, and other documents relevant to them.
+1. Add them to our private spreadsheet (go/flutter-organization-members).
 1. Click the "Add a member" button on [the flutter-hackers team page](https://github.com/orgs/flutter/teams/flutter-hackers/members) on GitHub.
 1. Type their name in the text field, select them, then click the "Invite" button.
-1. If they are on Discord, add them to the "team" group there too.
+1. Add them to the "team" group on Discord.
 Be sure to verify that you are promoting the right person; multiple people can have the same nickname on Discord!

-1. *For new Googlers joining the team*, you need to ask someone in the team to add you to get added.
+*For new Googlers joining the team*: You need to ask someone in the team to add you to get added.
 It's not an automatic process after you join the flutter Google group.

 # Access rights to Flutter dashboard